carineconstantino/hacking_br/Clickjacking-Py/readme.md

 Clickjacking-Py é uma ferramenta em Python3 para "Prova de conceito" da vulnerabilidade de Clickjacking.

 ### 🇺🇸
-Clickjacking tool make a Clickjacking "Prove of concept" to determined if a web application is vulnerable.
+Clickjacking tool make a "Prove of concept" to determined if a web application is vulnerable.

 ## ⏩ Exemplo
 ```